zulip/zulip-mobile/docs/architecture/realtime.md

   * It's set to true on an `DEAD_QUEUE` action -- which is dispatched exclusively by the long-poll loop in `startEventPolling`, when it finds the event queue has expired.
-  * It's set to false on a `REALM_INIT` action -- which is dispatched exclusively by `doInitialFetch`, just before it dispatches a `startEventPolling` action.
+  * It's set to false on a `REGISTER_COMPLETE` action -- which is dispatched exclusively by `doInitialFetch`, just before it dispatches a `startEventPolling` action.